arquinn/arquinn.github.io/_teaching/1_project.markdown

 ---
 layout: page
-title: project 1
-description: a project with a background image
-img: /assets/img/12.jpg
-importance: 1
-category: work
+title: CSE 231 -- Fall 2021
+description: Advanced Operating Systems
 ---

+## Course Information

+CSE 231 will intorduce students to research in operating systems.
+To this end, we will perform a detailed study on the issues in operating systems design and implementation, with special focus on providing historical context for the research topics explored by the community today.
+After this course, you will be able to read, understand, contextualize, and apply the concepts from cutting-edge operating systems research to your own projects.

+## Instructor Information

+My name is Andrew Quinn; in this course you can address me as `Andrew'.
+The best way to contact me is through email (aquinn1@ucsc.edu).
+You can also stop by my office, #365 Engineering 2

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: